 A track record of the happenings should be kept in a document with the date, time and an account of the incident.

 The woman should make a formal complaint to the senior officials regarding the incident.
 If there is a proper complaint mechanism, the complaint should be made to the designated person and the procedure prescribed therein must be followed to report the incident of sexual harassment.
-If there is no such policy in the organization, the woman must report the incident to the employer or some senior official f the organization.
-5. Say no to situations one fears of bringing in the risk:
+If there is no such policy in the organization, the woman must report the incident to the employer or some senior official of the organization.

 A woman should clearly say no when you are asked to go places, do things, and respond to questions, or engage in situations that make her uncomfortable.
 She should not ignore the warnings given by other persons about particular people or social settings.

 In case of rape or physical assault the woman should go for a medical check-up and get a medical report.

 A woman can also file a complaint with the complaints and investigation cell of the women commission that would ensure that the investigations by the police are expedited and monitored.
 In case the act is serious, the Commission constitutes an Inquiry Committee which makes spot enquiries, examines various witnesses, collects evidence and submits the report with recommendations.
 Such investigations help in providing immediate relief and justice to the victims of violence and atrocities.

 The issues related to sexual harassment are very sensitive and require an understanding, assessment, and commitment to redress the grievance and to make sure that an appropriate mechanism is formulated to prevent such incidents from happening in the future.
 It has been found that more than 75% of departments had not set-up a Complaints Committee and not formed any policy against sexual harassment.
-Most of the organizations have failed to make their female employees aware of any such existing policies or the remedial measures that they have against any such unwanted behaviors.
+Most of the organizations have failed to make their female employees aware of any such existing policies or the remedial measures that they have against any such unwanted behaviours.

-A woman in who has suffered an incident of sexual harassment at workplace can also make a call on the following numbers and report the incident:
+A woman who has suffered an incident of sexual harassment at workplace can also make a call on the following numbers and report the incident: